 3. Reliable - PrEP is the most reliable HIV prevention method currently available and certified by the FDA.

-1. There Are A Lot of Side Effects - There aren't many side effects associated with PrEP, but there are some.
+1. There Are A Lot of Side Effects - There aren't many PrEP side effects, but there are some.
 Around 1 in 10 users experience mild side effects such as nausea, headaches, weight loss, fatigue, or dizziness for the first few weeks of starting PrEP but these symptoms usually go away by themselves over time, usually 2-4 weeks.

 Less common side effects include slight bone density loss and sometimes loss of kidney function.
-Read more about these side effects here.
+Read more about PrEP side effects here.

 2. PrEP Can Prevent All STIs - A common misconception about PrEP is that it also protects against STIs or pregnancy, which is not the case.
 PrEP is not a treatment for HIV either.
 Safe sex rules still apply, even if you are on PrEP.